MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

     ![](./images/adduser.png "")

-    g) Click on **top right icon button** and **Sign out** of the admin user account.
+    g) Click on **top-right icon button** and **Sign out** of the admin user account.

     ![](./images/signout.png "")

-    This time, you will sign in using local credentials box with the user you created.
+    This time, you will sign in using the local credentials box with the user you created.
 Note that the user you created is not part of the Identity Cloud Services.

     d) Enter the username **User01** and password that you copied.